 The FUSION Skill Development Program is designed to develop your skills to collaborate, communicate, and to think critically and creatively.
-The program consists of a self-directed 10-hour online interactive learning experience intended to build on your experiential education experience.
-This year we are piloting the program for recipients of a 2021 NSERC or VPR Undergraduate Student Research Award (USRA).
-In future we may make the program available to more students.
+The program consists of a self-directed 10-hour online interactive learning experience intended to build on your experiential education experience through your participation in the VPR Undergraduate Student Research Award (USRA) program.

 The FUSION program facilitates skill acquisition by enhancing your knowledge and skills in three areas critical to 21st-century success and leadership:

 - Metacognition (thinking about thinking)—the ability of the mind to plan, monitor, and assess its own learning and performance

 - Communication—the ability to construct and convey a message through an appropriate medium